kashinak/kashinak-content-portfolio/README.md

 ### Testing User Stories from UX Design Section:
 1. First Time Visitor Goals:
-   1.As a First Time Visiter, I want to intuitively navigate through the site to see if Kashina is a good fit for our company.
+   1. As a First Time Visiter, I want to intuitively navigate through the site to see if Kashina is a good fit for our company.
        a.
 When entering the site, users can easily view the Navbar menu with the 5 menu items clearly visible in the menu bar.
 Each menu button shifts to
    2. As a First Time Visiter, I want to easily view Kashina's video work.
        a.
 The video carousel on the lower half of the home page, advances forward automatically showing a frame of each video in Kashina's video portfolio.
 The movement of the video thumnails cues the viewer's attention toward's Kashina's video porfolio.
 There is no need to search for her work; it literally waves at the viewer in plain view.
    3. As a First Time Visiter, I want to know Kashina's range and quality of work.
        a.
 The elegant gold menu bar beneath the video frames displays video genres. the ease of use to view Kashina's portfolio is enhanced by the entire carousel surface being a clickable play button to view Kashina;s videos.
  2. Returning Visitor Goals:
    1. As a Returning Visitor, I want to easily download Kashina's resume.
        a.
 There is a full page dedicated to Kashina's resume called "resume" located on the header navbar as one of the main menu items.
 There are also two addtional links to download a more traditional .pdf resume.
 One download link is labeled "download" as the last main menu item on the header navbar.
 Additionally there is a download icon button located in the footer of each page.
    2. As a Returning Visitor, I want to email a link to share one of Kashina's videos with my work colleague.
        a.
 After clicking on the video carousel on the home page, a video will open on a separate page in YouTube where the user may easily access a YouTube video link.
    3. I want to contact Kashina to discuss a creative project.
        a.
 The first thing, the user sees is a call-to-action "Get in Touch!" with an "email me" button overlayed on top of Kashina's hero image on the home page.
 Also there is a "contact" page with a large mailto Form that is easy for the user to email Kashina directly.
 There is no seraching or guess work to find how to contact Kashina.
 There is a also a larege "Personal Info" section occupying a third of the "about" page.
 Kashina's location and contact info is available.
 3. Frequent User Goals:
   1. As a Frequent User, I want to check and see if Kashina has improved on her coding skillset.
 I know she is a great editor, but I may need some help building a website and I want to know if she has the skills to do the job.
       a.
 On the 'resume' page, there is a colorful elegant status bar showing Kashina's skillset and where she is gauges her current expertise.
   2. As a Frequent User, I want to check and see if Kashina has added any new work to her portfolio.
       a.
 On the video carousel, a user can easily recognize new video thumnails as an indicator of new work without having to shuttle through or repeat vewing older work.
   3. As a Frequent User, I want to view Kashina’s availability to work with me on a creative video job.
       a.
 To save time, the viewer can click on the large gold "eamil me" button center frame on her home page, which will immediately take the user to the contact mailto Form.

 ## Known Bugs
 - iPhone5/SE mobile viewport - large call-to-action homepage gold 'email' button scrolls under the video carousel and gets lost making it difficult to acces on this small mobile device.